mehha/exitraining/wp-content/plugins/limit-login-attempts-reloaded/readme.txt

 * **Synchronized Lockouts** -  Lockout IP data can be shared between multiple domains for enhanced protection in your network.
 * **Synchronized Safelist/Denylist** - Safelist/Denylist IP and username data can be shared between multiple domains.
 * **Premium Support** - Email support with a security tech.
 * **Auto Backups of All IP Data** - Store your active IP data in the cloud.
+* **Successful Logins Log** - Store successful logins in the cloud including IP info, city, state and lat/long.
 * **Enhanced lockout logs** - Gain valuable insights into the origins of IPs that are attempting logins.
 * **CSV Download of IP Data** - Download IP data direclty from the cloud.
 * **Supports IPV6 Ranges For Safelist/Denylist**
 * **Unlock The Locked Admin** - Easily <a href="https://www.limitloginattempts.com/how-to-unlock-your-site-if-you-are-locked-out-by-limit-login-attempts-reloaded/">unlock the locked admin</a> through the cloud.

 *Some features require higher level plans.
-Please <a href="https://www.limitloginattempts.com/plans/?from=wp-details">view our plans</a> for a full list of pricing and features.

 = Upgrading from the old Limit Login Attempts plugin? =